Rotational Equilibrium

 practice problem 3

-1. The weight of the counterweight and the tension when the bridge is closed.
+1. The weight of the counterweight and the tension when the span is down.

-2. The tension when the bridge is open and the torque needed to keep the span open.
+2. The tension when the bridge is open and the torque needed to keep the span up.

 solution